 • The Board of Directors appoints candidates for Director as well as candidates for Audit & Supervisory Board Member and Executive Officers based on advice from the Nomination Committee.
 The consent of the Audit & Supervisory Board must be obtained for candidates for Audit & Supervisory Board Member.
 In fiscal 2022, the Committee has eight members made up of all five outside directors, the Chairman of the Board and the President.

 • From the perspective of making effective discussions to strengthen corporate governance at the Nomination Committee, policy for selecting candidates for Directors and Audit & Supervisory Board Members is added to the deliberation items.
-It has been clarified that the Nomination Committee shall meet about twice a year.
+It has been clarified that the Nomination Committee shall meets at least once a year.

 Remuneration Committee